One-Small-Thing/One-Small-Thing-FE/pull_request_template.md

-Hi Team, Please revierw this PR.
+Hi Team, Please review this PR.

 ## Description of Changes:
 *